How Many People Own Smartphones? 80+ Smartphone Stats

 How Many Smartphones Are There?

 However, it should be made clear that this does not mean that 80% of people across the globe own a smartphone.
-In fact, just one country (the US) has a smartphone penetration rate above 80%.
+In fact, just one country (Germany) has a smartphone penetration rate above 80%.

 This is because many people own more than one smartphone.
 And certain businesses own thousands of phones.
 To highlight this fact, it is estimated that approximately 10 billion mobile-connected devices are currently in use.